changkun/modern-cpp-tutorial/book/en-us/07-thread.md

 *(since C++11)*

+Before C++11, the C++ standard library had no notion of threads at all: writing concurrent code meant reaching for platform-specific APIs such as POSIX `pthread` or the Windows thread API, which made that code hard to port.
+C++11 brought threading into the language standard for the first time, so the same concurrent code now builds across platforms.

 `std::thread` is used to create an execution thread instance, so it is the basis for all concurrent programming.
 It needs to include the `<thread>` header file when using it.
 It provides a number of basic thread operations, such as `get_id()` to get the thread ID of the thread being created, use `join()` to join a thread, etc., for example: